 In those without anxiety, a myoclonus is usually ignored and forgotten.
 But in those with anxiety, these muscle twitches become cause for concern, often leading people to self-diagnose terrible diseases.

 Anxiety really can create an increase in brief muscle spasms.
 It's not entirely clear why.
 Anxiety does pump adrenaline in the body, which likely causes the muscles to react unusually.
 It also affects neurotransmitters and hormones, both of which send responses to the nerves.
 It's possible it's simply evidence that your muscles have been drained of energy.

-Take my anxiety test to see if your anxiety symptoms may be leading to myoclonus.
 The truth is that myoclonus occurs in nearly everyone, not just those with anxiety, and so it may not even be anxiety related at all.
 Some people twitch when they start to fall asleep at night.
 Others twitch after exercise.
 Others twitch for no reason, or twitch after sitting/laying down.
 There is often no cause or reason.

 Anxiety and Self-Diagnosis

 Unfortunately, myoclonus is also a symptom of some very serious neurological diseases with other similar symptoms to anxiety, and that can cause people to experience considerable distress over whether or not their symptoms are something more.

 Only a doctor can diagnose you, but you do need to recognize that this mindset is incredibly common.
 Most people with anxiety - especially those with panic disorder or health anxiety that are prone to Googling symptoms - often fear that they have some of the diseases linked to myoclonus, including: